 *Note: if you have other dates in mind or would like to travel as an individual, email us at [email protected] and we’ll be more than happy to help!

-In Nepal, we are working towards the United Nations Global Goals for Sustainable Development (SDGs).
+In Nepal, we are working towards the United Nations Sustainable Development Goals.
 By increasing access to quality education in marginalised communities and completing essential renovation work, your volunteer program will help us make progress towards achieving a number of these goals including: